fuadaslam/fitness_app/README.md

 <img width="200" src="https://i.pinimg.com/originals/4a/ac/1a/4aac1a6edd80afd9a66f51e3ea11ae84.jpg"/>
 <img width="200" src="https://i.pinimg.com/originals/52/08/76/52087695529a2ca85c646660d1e63dfd.jpg"/>
 </p>

-## Knowledges
-This knowledges are basic for flutter developers (maybe all developers...) but was my first 'project' made in flutter so... starting with basic :P

-- Flutter structure and mentality to make a new screen;
-- Use and create custom components;
-- Install and use packages (ex.: progress bar or charts);
-- Conditional render based on screen orientation;

-> I learned to NEVER use tab navigation inside tab navigation, horrible to develop and interact with swipe using this "solution" - NEVER DO THIS!

 ## How to use
 To clone and run this application, you'll need [Git](https://git-scm.com/downloads) and [Flutter](https://flutter.dev/docs/get-started/install) installed on your computer.
 From your command line: